wpwupingwp/OGU/README.md

     will be exclude.

-    For much more complex exclude options, please consider to use "Advance search" in Genbank website.
+    For much more complex exclude options, please consider to use "Advance search" in GenBank website.
 * -gene name

-    The gene's name which the user wants to query in Genbank.
+    The gene's name which the user wants to query in GenBank.
 If the user wants to use logical expressions like "OR", "AND", "NOT", s/he should use "-query" instead.
 If there is space in the gene's name, make sure to use quotation marks.